shayaansultan/tp/docs/DeveloperGuide.md

 ### Filter Command Implementation

-The `FilterCommand` is implemented to allow users to refine the list of employees displayed based on specified criteria, such as name, role, team, and tags.
-This functionality is crucial for users who need to work with subsets of large employee datasets.
+The `FilterCommand` allows users to refine the list of employees displayed based on specified criteria such as name, role, team, and tags.
+This functionality is pivotal for efficiently managing large datasets of employees and ensuring that users can easily access subsets of employee data that meet specific criteria.

+#### Implementation Details

-- `FilterCommandParser` parses the user input and creates a `FilterCommand` object with a specific predicate that encapsulates the filtering logic.
+- **Parsing Input**: The `FilterCommandParser` parses the user input and constructs a `FilterCommand` object.
+This object includes a predicate representing the filtering criteria based on the user's command input.
-- `Model#updateFilteredEmployeeList(Predicate<Employee> predicate)` is then called to filter the list of employees according to the given criteria.
+- **Applying the Filter**: The `FilterCommand` executes using the `Model#updateFilteredEmployeeList(Predicate<Employee> predicate)` method, which applies the constructed predicate to filter the employee list in the model.

-Given below is an example usage scenario and how the filter mechanism behaves at each step.
+#### Example Usage Scenario

-Step 1.
-The user executes `filter t/ developer`, intending to view only employees tagged as developers.
-The input is parsed by `FilterCommandParser`, which creates a `FilterCommand` with a predicate that checks the tags of each employee.
+1. **User Input**: The user types the command `filter t/developer`, intending to display employees tagged as developers.

-Step 2.
-The `FilterCommand` is executed, calling `Model#updateFilteredEmployeeList(predicate)`, where `predicate` is the condition that an employee's tags must include "developer".
+2. **Parsing Command**: The `FilterCommandParser` interprets the input and constructs a predicate that matches employees whose tags include "developer".
+3. **Executing Command**: The `FilterCommand` is executed, which invokes `Model#updateFilteredEmployeeList(predicate)` with the predicate to filter the list.
+Only employees with the "developer" tag are now shown in the user interface.

 #### Design Considerations

-- **Why this design:** The command pattern is used for consistency with other commands in the application and to keep the parsing and execution logic separated.
-The use of predicates for filtering allows for flexible and dynamic searches without hard-coding specific query types.
+- **Command Pattern**: We employ the command pattern to maintain consistency with other command implementations in the application.
+This pattern also helps separate the parsing logic from the execution logic, adhering to the Single Responsibility Principle.
+- **Use of Predicates**: Using predicates for filtering maximizes flexibility and scalability.
+It allows the filter command to handle various filtering criteria dynamically, without needing to hard-code specific query logic.
-- **Alternatives considered:** A direct approach where the `FilterCommand` directly manipulates the employee list was considered but rejected to maintain a clean separation between the command and the model, adhering to the Single Responsibility Principle.
+- **Alternative Approaches**: Initially, a direct manipulation approach was considered, where `FilterCommand` would directly modify the employee list.
+However, this approach was discarded in favor of using the model to handle list manipulations, ensuring that all list state changes remain centralized and manageable through the model, enhancing maintainability and testability.

+#### Filtering Capabilities Explained

+- **Flexible Criteria**: Employees can be filtered by name, tags, role, and team.
+Each parameter (e.g., `n/NAME`, `t/TAG`, `r/ROLE`, `T/TEAM`) is optional, but at least one must be specified.
+- **Complex Queries**: The system supports AND conditions within the same filter type and single conditions for different types.
+For instance, filtering by `t/friend t/colleague` will show employees tagged both as "friend" and "colleague".
+- **Case Sensitivity**: Role and tag searches are case-sensitive, requiring exact matches, whereas name and team fields are case-insensitive.

 [Back to table of contents](#table-of-contents)